reside-ic/quota-exporter/README.md

 It would be possible to support older kernel version by using the existing `quotactl` system call, though the old interface is more tedious to use.

-The old system call uses the path to the block device as an argument, which requires the application to figure out which block device is behind the given mount point.
+The old system call expects the path to the block device as an argument, which requires the application to figure out which block device is behind the given mount point.
+The new system call expects an `O_PATH` file descriptor of the mountpoint instead.

 ### Filesystems

 This has only been tested against ext4 filesystems.
 Other file systems may not work out of the box.

+### On-disk quota files

+Linux supports two ways of storing quota data on an ext4 filesystem.
+They can either be stored as a regular file (often called `aquota.user`) or as a hidden inode.
+The latter can be enabled by passing `-O quota` to `mkfs.ext4` or `tune2fs`.

+`quota-exporter` should work with either schemes, but using the hidden inode is generally more reliable and is recommended.